TidalScale/R_benchmark_test/README.md

 TidalScale's internal regression test framework is written in Python to be OS-independent and is executed under the control of the Nose test framework.
 Nose extends Python's standard unittest module (see https://docs.python.org/2/library/unittest.html) and provides options for test discovery/selection and the recording of test results in a standardized way among many other capabilities.
 This R benchmark program relies on Nose test.

+The runtests.sh script relies on a CentOS time utility that can be installed with the following command at the Linux shell:

+$ sudo yum install time

 ## Downloading the Test Data

 All data is accessible from the Data Entrepreneurs Synthetic Public Use Data Set (see https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html).